antscher/Project_calendar_rooms/code_service_server_python/mqtt_service/README.md

 ├── token.json           # OAuth2 tokens
 └── .env                 # Environment configuration

+## Stockage of data

+Every data are stocked on the "esp-data.json".
+If you want you can manually change the data or the mode by modifying it.
+I you want to delete a screen you need to remove the line that correspond  directly on the file

 ## 🔐 Security
 - Secure MQTT credentials
 - OAuth2 authentication for Google Calendar